NicPWNs/hamradiowallet.com/README.md

 - Found a bug or have a question?
 [Open an issue](https://github.com/NicPWNs/hamradiowallet.com/issues)
 - Want to contribute?
 [Submit a pull request](https://github.com/NicPWNs/hamradiowallet.com/pulls)

-## ❤️ Sponsor
+## ❤️ Support

+Please tell your amateur radio operator clubs and friends!

-If you find this project useful, consider [sponsoring the developer](https://github.com/sponsors/NicPWNs)!
+If you find this project useful, consider [sponsoring the developer](https://github.com/sponsors/NicPWNs).

 ## ⚖️ Legal